makerdao/community/governance-exercises/Adjust Spork D3M Parameters and DAI Interest Rate -- July 24, 2023.md

   - Adjust Spork Protocol DAI Interest Rate Strategy to increase the DAI deposit rate by 0.5% from 2% to 2.5%
   - Increase the Ceiling Increase Cooldown from 28,800 seconds (8 hrs) to 86,400 seconds (24 hrs)

-Please review the discussion [thread]() to help inform your position before voting.
+Please review the discussion [thread](https://forum.makerdao.com/t/xxx) to help inform your position before voting.

-For more information regarding the DAI Direct Deposit Module (D3M) and how these parameters interact, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357) and the entry in the [Maker Operational Manual](https://manual.makerdao.com/module-index/module-dai-direct-deposit).
+For more information regarding the DAI Direct Deposit Module (D3M) and how these parameters interact, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357) and the [Maker Operational Manual](https://manual.makerdao.com/module-index/module-dai-direct-deposit).

 ## Outcomes